Divergence free quantum field theory using a spectral calculus of Lorentz invariant measures: Abstract

 \section{Abstract}

 This paper presents a spectral calculus for computing the spectrum of a causal Lorentz invariant Borel complex measure on Minkowski space, thereby enabling one to compute the density for such a measure with respect to Lebesque measure.
 It is proved that the convolution of arbitrary causal Lorentz invariant Borel measures exists and the product of such measures exists in a wide class of cases.
 Techniques for their computation are presented.
-Divergent integrals in quantum field theory (QFT) are shown to have a well defined existence as Lorentz invariant complex measures.
-The case of vacuum polarization is considered and the spectral vacuum polarization function is shown to have very close agreement with the vacuum polarization function obtained using dimensional regularization / renormalization in the real mass domain.
-Using the spectral vacuum polarization function the Uehling contribution to the Lamb shift for the hydrogen atom is computed to be $\approx-28.7$ MHz.
-The spectral running coupling constant is computed and is shown to converge for all energies while the running coupling constant obtained using dimensional regularization is shown to diverge for all non-zero energies.
+Divergent integrals in quantum field theory (QFT) are shown to have a well defined existence as Lorentz covariant measures.
+The case of vacuum polarization is considered and the spectral vacuum polarization function is shown to have very close agreement with the vacuum polarization function obtained using dimensional regularization / renormalization in the timelike domain.
+Using the spectral vacuum polarization function the exact Uehling potential function is derived.
+The spectral running coupling constant is computed and is shown to converge for all energies while the integral defining the running coupling constant obtained using dimensional regularization / renormalization is shown to diverge for all non-zero energies.